ml-tooling/universal-build/README.md

 In the Github UI, go to `Actions` -> select `build-pipeline` -> select `Run Workflow` and provide the build arguments, e.g. `--check --make --test`.

-**Automated via Github Actions:**
+**Automated via Github Actions (CI):**

 With the default configuration, the build pipeline will run automatically via Github Actions on any `push` event to your repository.
+This automation can be referred to as continuous integration.
 You can also change the events that trigger the build-pipeline by modifying the `on` section in the `.github/workflows/build-pipeline.yml` file.
 You can find more information about Github Actions events [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows).

 ### Automated Release Pipeline (CD)

-To release a new version and publish all relevant artifacts to the respective registries (e.g. Docker image to DockerHub) you can either trigger our release pipeline on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions).
+To release a new version and publish all relevant artifacts to the respective registries (e.g. Docker image to DockerHub) you can either trigger our release pipeline on your local machine, in a containerized environment via [Act](https://github.com/nektos/act), or automated via [Github Actions](https://github.com/features/actions) (= Continuous Delivery).

 **Local machine via build script:**